sfb103/simple-k8s-guacamole/README.md

 ```
 ./init.sh
 ```
-**Note**, this script and the guac-postgres deployment currenlty assumse the persistent data for postgres is simply kept in a ```/volumes/guac-postgres``` host directory.
+**Note**, this script and the guac-postgres deployment currenlty assumes the persistent data for postgres is simply kept in a ```/volumes/guac-postgres``` host directory.

 Then, to provision the guacamole deployments on the kubernetes cluster, simply:
 ```